 After confirming the connection specifications, test the connection by clicking on that button.

 5. Go back to the Configuration page and select the Postgres connection.
 Make sure the connection specifications are correct, then test the connection.

 This completes the first step of the enterprise product integration process.

 Step 2: Modeling, via generating the Design Template

-3. In the Edit Model Configuration screen, add or edit the model’s name, its description, the method for creating the model, and the data source.
-Note that the source of the data might be the JSON file, the JSON schema placed into the Model Input box, or the REST API.
+3. In the Edit Model Configuration screen, add or edit the model’s name, its description, the system for creating the model, and the data source.
+Note that the source of the data might be the JSON train, the JSON schema placed into the Model Input box, or the REST API.
 Swagger and XML can also generate models.

 4. Click on the Generate button to begin parsing the JSON schema and create the ERD.
 Next, click on the Download button to save the generated ERD, along with the SQL statement and the data template files.
 The diagram for the sample JSON schema is shown below.

-Note that this ERP diagram shows data structured in a normalized format, with the top layer and subsidiary layers delineated to reflect the data relationships.
-Application development or data teams may find it easier to follow the ERD when mapping data from the legacy application instead of the JSON schema or XML structure.
+Note that this ERP diagram shows data structured in a regularized format, with the top layer and subsidiary layers delineated to reflect the data relationships.
+Operation development or data teams may find it easier to follow the ERD when mapping data from the legacy operation instead of the JSON schema or XML structure.

 This completes the second step of the enterprise product integration process.

 Step 3: Integrating by building the pipeline between the source and the target